 The Lake District National Park is undeniably one of England’s finest landscapes, home to countless natural treasures.
 Based just a stone’s throw away from Skedaddles logistic hub, the Lake District is a place we’ve had a strong connection with for many years and one our local team is proud to call home.
 As England’s biggest National Park it’s become one of the UK’s best-loved tourist attractions, but the ability to explore it by bike has always enabled us to escape to its lesser-visited wonders.
 We caught up with Steve Woods who heads up our local team here to find out more…

 Master mechanical-improviser, adventure-enthusiast and an all-round good guy… Steve started working with Skedaddle back in the early 2000s.
 He impressed founders Paul and Straws from the get-go with his expertise and plethora of professional qualifications and skills, from van driving to first aid.

 He has been a familiar face on many of our cycle tours since then!
 Over the years Steve has guided for Skedaddle in far-flung places all over the world, from Chile to India, Cuba and Morocco.
-That’s not including the 50+ Scottish trips he’s conquered in that time too.
+That’s not including more than 50 Scottish trips he’s conquered in that time too.